Apply Now

 DETAILS

 This course serves to verify foundational course proficiency in relation to advanced health assessment skills and incorporation of pharmacotherapeutic and pathophysiological principles.
-Simulation and case studies will serve as the basis for proficiency evaluation.
-Students must complete this course on campus.
+Fundamental advanced practice knowledge and skills are emphasized.
+Simulation with standardized patients serve as the basis for proficiency evaluation.

 Prerequisites: NRS 712, NRS 716, NRS 720